BriantOliveira/Ibeacon-Student-Tracker/README.md

 information will be sent to a server for record keeping.

 Team members -
-Duncan Macdonald
+Duncan Macdonald,
-Briant Elliot
+Briant Elliot,
-Aakash Sudhakar
+Aakash Sudhakar,
-Elmer Astudillo
+Elmer Astudillo.